chameleon-ai/webm-for-4chan/README.md

 Use external subtitles:\
 `python webm_for_4chan.py input.mkv --sub_file "input.en.ssa"`

-Crop the black bars out with automatic detection:
+Crop the black bars out with automatic detection:\
 `python webm_for_4chan.py input.mkv --auto_crop`

-By default, the script renders up to 6MB with sound.\
+By default, the script renders up to 6MiB with sound.\
-Render in 4MB mode with sound:\
+Render in 4MiB mode with sound:\
 `python webm_for_4chan.py input.mp4 --mode gif`

-Render in 4MB mode with no sound:\
+Render in 4MiB mode with no sound:\
 `python webm_for_4chan.py input.mp4 --mode other`

 Type `--help` for list of complete commands.